COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

 ===================================  =====================================================
 ``select_final_state``               The bcm array generally returns the first and last
                                      state of the binary system.
-Since we already save the initial conditions in run-fixed-population, usually we opt to throw out the initial state of the binary from this array and only keep the final state ``binary_state``                     Each binary system at the end of its evolution
+Since we already save the initial conditions in cosmic-pop, usually we opt to throw out the initial state of the binary from this array and only keep the final state ``binary_state``                     Each binary system at the end of its evolution